-The Bendigo Airport redevelopment project is delivering improved infrastructure and expanded capacity.
-It will bring the facility up to the standard of an airport of comparable size and regional importance.
+The Bendigo Airport development has delivered improved infrastructure and expanded capacity.
+It has brought the facility up to the standard of an airport of comparable size and regional importance.

 - $4.7M Victorian State Government (Regional Aviation Fund)